jzhou1318/fa22tapeout-course-dev/chipyardlab.md

     <td>

 - <b>SW RTL Simulation:</b> RTL-level simulation with VCS or Verilator.
 If you design anything with Chipyard, you should be running SW RTL simulation to test.
-- <b>Hammer VLSI flow:</b> Tapeout a custom config in some process technology
+- <b>Hammer VLSI flow:</b> Tapeout a custom config in some process technology.
-- <b>FPGA prototyping:</b> Fast, non-deterministic prototypes (we won't be doing this in this class)
+- <b>FPGA prototyping:</b> Fast, non-deterministic prototypes (we won't be doing this in this class).
-- <b>FireSim:</b> Fast, accurate FPGA-accelerated simulations (we won't be using this in this class, but if you're curious about FireSim, checkout its documentation [here](https://fires.im/) and feel free to reach out to a TA to learn more)
+- <b>FireSim:</b> Fast, accurate FPGA-accelerated simulations (we won't be using this in this class, but if you're curious about FireSim, checkout its documentation [here](https://fires.im/) and feel free to reach out to a TA to learn more).

     <td><img src="assets/tutorial/high_sim.jpg" width = 1500/></td>
   </tr>